portsoc/hangman-in-branches/README.md

 One of them needs to be selected for the hangman game.
 Instead of manually selecting elements from our `words` array, we want to pick them out randomly.

-We first need to select a random index of our array.
+To do this, we need to select a random index of our array.
 Then we can use that index to select the element from our array.

-We will be grouping lines of code for each task into functions and then calling our functions to get our results.
+While writing the code for this, we will also aim to group the lines of code that are related to each other and make them into a function.
+We can then call our functions instead of running the code inside them.

 If you have not yet visited
-[Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure you write and run (in [Replit](https://replit.com/new/nodejs)) some of its examples from the first 3 stages:
+[Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure to copy and run some of the examples from the first 3 branches.
+You can do this either in an editor or in [Replit (in your browser)](https://replit.com/new/nodejs):

 - [Stage 1](https://portsoc.github.io/code-copy-examples)
 - [Stage 2](https://portsoc.github.io/code-copy-examples/stage-2)